THE TWINS ARE CRYING. THE TWINS ARE HUNGRY.

 Behind the hospital curtain, someone is waiting . . .

-A terrifying encounter in the middle of the night leaves Lauren convinced someone or something is trying to steal her children.
-But with every step she takes to keep her babies safe, Lauren sinks deeper and deeper into paranoia and fear.
+A terrifying encounter in the middle of the night leaves Lauren convinced someone is trying to steal her new-born twins.
+Desperate with fear, she locks herself and her sons in the bathroom until the police arrive.

 When DS Joanna Harper picks up the list of reported overnight incidents, she expects the usual calls from drunks and wrong numbers.
 But then a report of an attempted abduction catches her eye.
 The only thing is that it was flagged as a false alarm just fifteen minutes later.
 But Harper chooses to investigate anyway.

 There’s nothing on the CCTV, and yet Lauren claims that the woman is still after her children.
 No one will listen to Lauren – except Harper.
 And now Harper must ask herself, is Lauren mad, or does she see something no one else can?